adloky/smalls/english/all-dorothys-adventures-in-oz.md

 She seized the child’s hand and eagerly hurried here and there.
 The third guess was another failure, and so was the fourth and the fifth.
 But Dorothy was filled with joy because she saved one member of the royal family of Ev.

-Billina Frightens the Nome King
+## Billina Frightens the Nome King

 A shrill voice suddenly cried,

 "Kut, kut, kut — ka-daw-kutt!
-Kut, kut, kut — ka-daw- kutt!"
+Kut, kut, kut — ka-daw-kutt!"

 The Nome King nearly jumped off his seat, he was so startled.